Read instructions on how to applyExpress Interest

 The Masters is delivered predominantly in a design studio environment, cultivating a culture of creativity, peer learning and transdisciplinary exploration.
-The core design modules are based on project work, problem solving and creativity, that centres on collaboration, human centred design and contemporary design processes.
-Students work across domains and at the borders of design and other disciplines.
+The program is project focused with continuous assessment.
+The core design modules are based on collaborative problem solving, creativity and human centred design processes to rapidly research, synthesise and prototype solutions.

 There are also alternative exit routes/awards for students to avail of :